leesohyun13/compose-horizontal-pager/README.md

 ----------------

 ## TouchableState
-it control scale and offset value on view.
+It control scale and offset value on view.

 |Fuction|Description|
 |------|---|